Consumer medicine information

 Severe hepatic impairment.

-Cresemba has not been studied in patients with severe hepatic impairment (Child-Pugh Class C).
+Cresemba has not been studied in adult patients with severe hepatic impairment (Child-Pugh Class C).
 Use in these patients is not recommended unless the potential benefit is considered to outweigh the risks.
 These patients should be carefully monitored for potential drug toxicity.
 See Section 4.2 Dose and Method of Administration; Section 4.8 Adverse Effects (Undesirable Effects); Section 5.2 Pharmacokinetic Properties.

 Concomitant use with other medicinal products.